Charles Ray, MD

 Dr. Yuan was attracted to ISASS by the driving force of the founders and their unique and successful efforts to create a technology-directed society for surgeons.
 During his tenure with the society, he is most proud of his work growing membership internationally and his efforts with ISASS Journal, of which he remains the editor-in-chief.

 Karin Büttner-Janz, MD, PhD, MBA Germany

 Past President (2008-2009)

 Dr. Büttner-Janz is a former competitive gymnast with gold, silver and bronze Olympic, World Championship and European Championship medals.
-She is the director of Vivantes Orthopaedic Clinic im Friedrichshain and Director of the Vivantes Traumatologic and Orthopaedic Clinic Am Urban, Berlin.
-In addition to being the immediate past president of ISASS, she is also an honorary member of the American Orthopaedic Society of Sports Medicine.
-She has authored or co-authored approximately 270 scientific publications, oral presentations, posters and patents and received the National Award for Science and Technology for the development of the Charite Artificial Disc.
+She was the director of Vivantes Orthopaedic Clinic im Friedrichshain and Director of the Vivantes Traumatologic and Orthopaedic Clinic Am Urban, Berlin.
+In addition to being the immediate past president of ISASS, she is also an honorary member of the American Orthopaedic Society for Sports Medicine.
+She has authored or co-authored approximately 270 scientific publications, oral presentations, posters and patents and received the National Award for Science and Technology for the development of the Charité Artificial Disc.

 “SAS is a great challenge for all spine surgeons of this world,” says Dr. Büttner-Janz.
 “The administrative ISASS team has a big task to find the right balance between all influences on our society.”

 Chun-Kun Park, MD, PhD

 He is the director of the Spine Center at Seoul St. Mary’s Hospital, and is the chairman of the department of neurosurgery and a professor at the Catholic University of Korea in Seoul.